 Full-time employees may carry over a minimum of one hour and up to 40 hours of unused vacation into the following calendar year with manager approval.
+Vacation time exceeding 40 hours that is not used before or within the last full pay period of the calendar year is forfeited.

 The carryover vacation must be used by the last pay period of the Association's fiscal year.
 Carry over vacation that is not used by the last pay period of the Association's fiscal year will be forfeited.